kanamesasaki/thermocraft/src/content/articles/xorshift.md

 }
 ```

-Executing the above code, we can obtain the parameter sets $(a, b, c)$ that satisfies the periodic condition.
+Executing the above code, we can obtain the parameter sets $(a, b, c)$ that satisfy the periodic condition.
 The following output is consistent with the results presented in the original paper [[1]](#reference).

 ```console